kids-first/kf-cbioportal-etl/README.md

  - `gene-expression-rsem-tpm-collapsed.rds`
  - `fusion-putative-oncogenic.tsv`

-See `https://pedcbioportal.kidsfirstdrc.org/study/summary?id=ped_opentargets_2021` for final product.
+See `https://pedcbioportal.kidsfirstdrc.org/study/summary?id=openpedcan_v12` for final product.

 ## Prep work
 The histologies file needs `formatted_sample_id` added and likely a blacklist from the D3b Warehouse or some other source to supress duplicate RNA libraries from different sequencing methods.
 Since we are not handling `Methylation` yet, it is recommended those entries be removed ahead of time.
 To create the histologies file, recommended method is to:
-1. `docker pull pgc-images.sbgenomics.com/d3b-bixu/open-pedcan:latest` if you haven't already
+1. `docker pull pgc-images.sbgenomics.com/d3b-bixu/open-pedcan:latest` OR if you have R installed locally, ensure the folliwing libraries are installed:
+    ```R
+    library("optparse")
+    library("tidyverse")
+    library("readr")
+    library("tidyr")
+    ```

-1. Pull the OpenPedCan repo (should probably make the script more flexible pulling a 12GB repo for such a small task is a bit overkill): https://github.com/PediatricOpenTargets/OpenPedCan-analysis
+1. Pull the OpenPedCan repo (warning, it's 12GB ): https://github.com/PediatricOpenTargets/OpenPedCan-analysis, or just download the script from `analyses/pedcbio-sample-name/pedcbio_sample_name_col.R`
 1. Export from D3b Warehouse the latest existing cBio IDs to use for population.
 Ensure that the output is csv double-quoted.
-Copy that into the OpenPedCan-analysis repo in `analyses/pedcbio-sample-name/input/cbio_name.csv`.
 Currently that can be obtained using the sql command:
     ```sql

     select participant_id, formatted_sample_id, specimen_id, analyte_types, normal_bs_id, normal_sample_id